Dave Morice: The World's Largest Book

-Starting July 1, 2010 - through October 31, 2010, Dave Morice served as a living exhibition for the Celebration of UNESCO naming Iowa City, Iowa as one of three world-wide cities holding the title of "City of Literature".
+From July 1, 2010, through October 31, 2010, Dave Morice served as a living exhibition for the Celebration of UNESCO naming Iowa City, Iowa as one of three world-wide cities holding the title of "City of Literature".

 Within the exhibit of the University of Iowa Libraries, Dave held a place where he wrote a 100-page poem every day for 100 days some chapters inviting guest submissions from businesses, students and other Iowa artists.
 The marathon was shadowed by an in-live-time website where information about the artist, marathons, a dedication to his sister Michelle, the celebration and "City of Literature" exhibit as well as the history of Actualism was outlined.
 As each 100 page chapter was completed, a link to a graphic on the website takes the reader to the complete document as written.
 The final day of the exhibit at the Main Hall of the University of Iowa Libraries, One of the many glass cases featuring Morice's Actualist and Performance poetry history was opened, and Morice put on his original Dr. Alphabet outfit one more time.
 Dressed as Dr. Alphabet, Morice proceeded to write a five-page epilogue transparent sheets.
 A reading of the first portion of the 10,000 page marathon was followed by a reading of the epilogue.

 After the 2010 display was removed, the University Libraries set forth on the task of taking the massive volume of poetry and binding it for their permanent collection.
 The final text of 10,119, 8 1/2 by 11 inch pages was printed out by Bu Wilson and bound by Bill Voss of the University of Iowa Libraries.
 The book took over 24 hours to bind and required a special press to bind all the pages together.
 The preservation staff are considering submitting "Poetry City Marathon" to the Guinness Book of World Records as the world's thickest book.
 Morice has been quoted as saying, this was the last of his lifetime of poetry marathons.